tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 + Install the Windows 10 Ubuntu subsystem

-+ Use a live, bootable CD/DVD [only as a last resort]
++ Install Linux as a VM guest on Windows 10 Pro Hyper-V

 ## Linux: How to get it (cont.)

-+ Install Linux as a VM guest on Windows 10 Pro Hyper-V
++ Install VirtualBox or VMware to run a Linux Virtual Machine

-+ Install VirtualBox or VMwareto run a Linux Virtual Machine
++ Use a live, bootable CD/DVD [only as a last resort]

 On a Chromebook: